aadi350/data-science-syllabus/interview-questions/behavioural.md

 - Was there a person in your career who really made a difference?
 In what way?
 - Tell me about your proudest achievement.

+# Behavioural Questions
+### Explain a time you had to deal with a tricky situation

 # Questions to ask the Interviewer
 *Always do this*